 - Communication

 - Team-work

 - Organisation

 - Resilience

-- · Public speaking
+- · Public speaking.

-- · Learning by exhibition.

 Students engage in practical activities and learn theoretical concepts.
-This class will culminate in an evening performance of a chosen play in the College Theatre.
+This class will present a showcase of performances in the College Theatre.

-In addition to the production of the play, students will also view and analyse a professional theatre production to develop critical analytical skills.
+In addition, students may also have the opportunity to view and analyse a professional theatre production to develop critical analytical skills.